After reading Za Za Scents children’s books….

 Want to try an experiment on an adult?

-• Gather a peeled onion and an apple.
+• Get a peeled onion and an apple.

-• Cover the adult’s eyes and ask them to plug their nose.
+• Cover the adult’s eyes and ask them to pinch their nose.

-• Now have them take a bite out of an onion.
-Then have them taste an apple.
+• Have them take a bite of the onion.
+Then, let them taste the apple.

 Synesthesia Scavenger Hunt

-• Smell each item and write down a color that comes to mind.
+• Smell each item and note a color that comes to mind.

 How do your favorite fragrances compare to scents in nature?

-• For example, go to a fragrance counter (with an adult) to safely sample some scents.
-Identify some favorites.
+For example, visit a fragrance counter with an adult to safely try some scents.
+Pick out a few favorites.

-• Do the ingredients in nature smell like your fragrance?
+• Do the natural ingredients smell like your fragrance?
 If not, what are the differences?

 Jam Smell or Taste Test